cloudify-cosmo/docs.getcloudify.org/content/cli/status.md

 weight: 210
 ---

-The `cfy status` command is used to print out the status of a running manager.
+The `cfy status` command is used to display the status of a running Cloudify Manager.

 To use the command you must `cfy use -t MANAGEMENT_IP` first.

+#### Usage
-Usage: `cfy status`
+`cfy status`

-Show a list of the services running on the manager, whether it is in maintenance-mode or not and its REST protocol.
+Show a list of the services running on the manager, whether it is in maintenance-mode, and its REST protocol.

 &nbsp;